pas256/blog/source/_posts/2011-01-12-git-and-svn-working-together.markdown

 svn commit -m "Adding a new change in SVN"
 ```

-To get this change in Git, we need to "rebase”.
+To get this change in Git, we need to "rebase".
 This is not as scary as it sounds

 ``` bash
 cd $HOME/project